Paul Roos Gymnasium: History

 In 1910, the school was renamed Stellenbosch Boys' High School.
-In 1946 the school moved to new buildings in Krigeville and was renamed Paul Roos Gymnasium after Paul Roos, old boy and captain of the first Springbok team, was himself a teacher at the school, and was the school's rector from 1910 to 1940, after which the school was renamed in his honour.
+In 1946 the school moved to new buildings in Krigeville and was renamed Paul Roos Gymnasium after Paul Roos, old boy and captain of the first Springbok team.
+Roos was himself a teacher at the school, and was the school's rector from 1910 to 1940, after which the school was renamed in his honour.

 A notable characteristic of the school is its gees (Afrikaans for spirit) and their fight song "Old boys of Paul Roos" which has the melody of "Flower of Scotland" in remembrance of the first three Scottish rectors, which they sing with their old boys.

 Paul Roos Gymnasium has produced more Springbok rugby players than any other school (56).
 It is also the school with the most players in the 2019 Rugby World Cup including five Springboks: Schalk Brits, Willie le Roux, Steven Kitshoff, Herschel Jantjies, Damian Willemse and Braam Steyn who played for Italy.